-The end result is a build pipeline within Spinnaker that is much more rich than a pure Jenkins pipeline.
-Creating a cluster, deploying and resizing are native steps instead of custom Jenkins jobs that call external scripts.
+The end result is a build pipeline within Spinnaker that is much richer than a pure Jenkins pipeline.
+Creating, deploying and resizing a cluster are native steps instead of custom Jenkins jobs that call for external scripts.
 All the familiar capabilities (e.g. manual approval, parallel steps) that developers expect from pipelines are also offered by Spinnaker.

-Spinnaker is using the “infrastructure-as-code” concept too.
+Spinnaker is using the “infrastructure-as-code” concept, also.
 All pipelines are also represented by yml files.
-The UI is completely optional and the underlying API that runs behind the scenes is fully open for everybody to call (if such flexibility is needed).
+The UI is completely optional and the API that runs behind the scenes is fully open for everybody to call (if such flexibility is needed).

 The final step is, of course, to make sure that the application is actually running once deployed.
 No guesswork is needed here.
 Spinnaker has native support for the API of all major cloud providers (Google, Azure, Amazon, Openstack, etc.) and can query the status of clusters from the same interface used for deployment.

-Therefore it is no longer necessary to visit the cloud console of your cloud provider to see what is happening.
-You can even resize, delete or even create completely new clusters from Spinnaker itself.
+Therefore, it is no longer necessary to visit the cloud console of your cloud provider to see what is happening.
+You can resize, delete or even create completely new clusters from Spinnaker itself.

 It should be clear now that Spinnaker can handle all phases of cloud development with a single platform.